hawkinsw/CPPTimes/ScopeSupplement.md

 ![Each of the scopes in the `main` function annotated with colors.](./graphics/ScopesVisualizedOverview.png)

 There are three scopes in the `main` function -- the yellow scope, the pink scope and the blue scope.
 The yellow scope contains the pink scope.
 The pink scope contains the blue scope.
-Scopes can be infinitely nested and the scoping relationship is transitive (i.e., if scope _A_ contains scope _B_ and scope _B_ contains scope _C_, then scope A contains scope _C_.)!
+Scopes can be infinitely nested and the scoping relationship is transitive (i.e., if scope _A_ contains scope _B_ and scope _B_ contains scope _C_, then scope _A_ contains scope _C_.)!

-`alpha`, and `beta` are local to the yellow scope. `tango` and `foxtrot` are local to the blue scope.
+`alpha`, and `beta` are local to the yellow scope because that is where they were declared. `tango` and `foxtrot` are local to the blue scope.
 Which variables are local to the pink scope?

 <details><summary>Answer</summary>
 `first` and `second`.
 Great job!